A Tale of Two Efficient and Informative Negative Sampling Distributions: Experiments

 \subsection{Baselines}

-We benchmark our proposed framework against full-softmax, sampled-softmax, topK-softmax, frequency-based-softmax, noise contrastive estimation and differentiated softmax (all explained below).
-All the baselines are implemented on TensorFlow-GPU.
-To have a fair comparison, the architecture, optimizer and size of hidden layer are exactly the same for all the methods on each dataset.
-Please note that our proposal only uses CPU and yet outperforms the other methods.
+We benchmark our proposed framework against Full softmax, Sampled softmax, TopK softmax, Frequency-based softmax and Noise Contrastive Estimation (all explained below).
+All the baselines use TensorFlow and run over NVIDIA V100 GPU.
+To have a fair comparison, the architecture, optimizer, and size of hidden layer are exactly the same for all the methods on each dataset.
+Please note that our proposed schemes are implemented in C++ and experiments are performed over CPU.
+Despite this hardware disadvantage, they still outperform the other methods due to the efficiency of the process.